-Accordingly, the task of expert witnesses implies establishing findings and an opinion.
-The court determines whether the expert witness will only present their findings and an opinion orally at the hearing or also submit them in writing before the hearing.
-The court sets a time limit for the submission of written findings and opinion which may not exceed 60 days.
+Accordingly, the task of expert witnesses implies establishing findings and opinions.
+The court determines whether the expert witness will only present their findings and opinions orally at the hearing or also submit them in writing before the hearing.
+The court sets a time limit for the submission of written findings and opinions, which may not exceed 60 days.

 The expert witness must always explain their opinion.

 The court delivers to the parties the written findings and opinion no more than 15 days before the hearing at which they are to be heard.

 The ZPP makes no distinction between the procedure for hearing ‘ordinary’ and expert witnesses, and lays down no special procedural provisions in that regard.